-From 2012-2015, The Ministry of Advanced Education funded the BC Open Textbook Project and tasked BCcampus with managing it.
+From 2012-2015, The Ministry of Advanced Education, Skills and Training funded the BC Open Textbook Project and tasked BCcampus with managing it.
 The goal of the BC Open Textbook Project is to provide flexible and affordable access to higher education learning resources in BC by making available openly licensed textbooks that align with the most highly enrolled first and second year undergraduate subject areas, as well as in selected skills training and trades subject areas.
 As of February 2016, BCcampus and its institutional partners have saved BC students over $1.2 million in textbook fees.

 In 2016, BCcampus, working closely with BC’s higher education institutions, will continue to advance the Province’s open, affordable education vision by continuing to build the BC Open Textbook collection.
 In addition, with financial support from the Hewlett Foundation, BCcampus will broaden the efforts in two key ways: